 Nielsen engages with government officials, industry associations and experts on public policy issues important to our business and to our clients’ businesses.
 We anticipate and identify legislative and regulatory developments, work with internal and external stakeholders to develop policy positions and engage with policymakers to ensure our views are considered.
 We promote DATA FOR GOOD℠ by sharing both data and our insights about markets and consumers in the public policy arena.

-Kimon Zorbas, Vice President, Europe Public Policy and Privacy
+Kimon Zorbas, Senior Vice President, Government Relations and Public Policy, Europe

 RESPONSIBLE POLITICAL AND ADVOCACY ACTIVITIES

 All Nielsen employees follow Nielsen’s Code of Conduct.
 It is based on following the principles of integrity, honesty, fairness, respect and reliability.

 Political contribution policies and criteria for assessing candidates Nielsen employees may not make political contributions on behalf of Nielsen, except through the Nielsen PAC as discussed below.
 Accordingly, as enunciated in our Code of Conduct, Nielsen employees may not use Nielsen funds to make political contributions or seek reimbursement for political contributions.